History of the Hancock House Museum & Library

 The Hancock House Museum was originally under the management of the New York State Historical Association.
 After that group’s relocation to Cooperstown, New York, the building went through a series of tenants until 1975, when the Ticonderoga Historical Society assumed stewardship of the building and its collections.

-Founded in 1897 and chartered by the New York State Board of Regents in 1909, the Lower Adirondack Regional Center for History (LARCH), formerly known as the Ticonderoga Historical Society has, through thoughtful management and a proactive board of trustees, grown the Hancock House to become the largest regional museum within a 40-mile radius.
+Founded in 1897 and chartered by the New York State Board of Regents in 1909, The Lower Adirondack Regional Center for History (LARCH), formerly known as the Ticonderoga Historical Society has, through thoughtful management and a proactive board of trustees, grown the Hancock House to become the largest regional museum within a 40-mile radius.
 LARCH has established itself as a community partner and continues to present timely and meaningful programs and exhibits.

 Hancock House Photos